-- A contention of an arbitrary or capricious action taken by an instructor against a student - A dispute over an accusation of cheating or dishonesty - Any other dispute over a matter which has impacted the final course grade (If the instructor of record is no longer available, the student should lodge the complaint with the Department Chair/ Division Director by 5:00 p.m. within one calendar year of the date of received grade.)
+• A contention of an arbitrary or capricious action taken by an instructor against a student

+• A dispute over an accusation of cheating or dishonesty

+• Any other dispute over a matter which has impacted the final course grade (If the instructor of record is no longer available, the student should lodge the complaint with the Department Chair/ Division Director by 5:00 p.m. within one calendar year of the date of received grade.)

-College -Texas State Technical College Marshall.
+College - Texas State Technical College Marshall.

-College property - any property owned and managed by TSTC Marshall.
-This includes property leased by or contracted for use by TSTC Marshall.
-This includes all apartments and apartments, including property managed under agreement by an outside agency.
+College property - any property owned and managed by TSTC Marshall, this includes property leased or contracted for use by the College, which includes all apartments.
 This does not include property leased or rented to individuals or parties not affiliated with TSTC.

-Complaint - A matter of disagreement or dissatisfaction arising out of the student/college relationship wherein the student believes and alleges that there has been an infraction, breach, misinterpretation, or inappropriate/ improper action in violation of college rules, regulations, and policy.
+Complaint - A matter of disagreement or dissatisfaction arising out of the student/College relationship wherein the student believes and alleges that there has been an infraction, breach, misinterpretation, or inappropriate/ improper action in violation of College rules, regulations, and policy.